 The overall score is made up of:

-- Unused, out of the box comfort score (male and female average, 30%)
+- Comfort score when the mattress is brand new (male and female average, 30%)

-- Comfort score after eight years of use (30%)
+- Comfort retention score after eight years (30%)

 - Stabilisation (15%)